jhpyle/docassemble/_docs/functions.md

 * `label` - this is the text on the button.
 It passes through the [`word()`]  function, so you can use the translation system to handle different languages.
+* `classname` - set this to one or more class names (separated by a space) if you want to add additional [CSS] classes to the button.
 * `new_window` - set this to `False` if you don't want the button to open a new tab.
 The default value is `True`, which means external links will open in a new tab.
 If you use a value other than `True`